martynsmith/node-irc/API.md

 `target` is either a nickname, or a channel.

-### Client.disconnect(message)
+### Client.disconnect(message, callback)

 Disconnects from the IRC server sending the specified parting message.
+If `message` is a function it will be treated as the `callback`.